ChviChvi/Webshop-frontend-backend/README.md

 For the backend there was given an empty server, which was to be implemented to create the backend for this webshop.
 We could do and choose whatever we wanted, as long as there was reflected upon and given reason for why we didn't choose other courses.

+The backend of the code can be found here: https://github.com/Vild227/API

 Here a list of the implementations and considerations to the backend of the webshop </br >
 **- Webserver** </br >
 &nbsp;  *- Apache* </br >